Low-data deep quantum chemical learning for accurate MP2 and coupled-cluster correlations: Methods

 The T-dNN features describe the dynamic electron correlation arising from the virtual excitations from two LMOs.
 Given that an increasing inter-LMO distance leads to an exponential decrease in associated OSV overlaps due to the locality of LMOs and the compactness of OSVs, the pairwise interaction intensity can be estimated by the ratio between the squared norm of the OSV overlap ($\braket{\bar\mu_{i}|\bar\nu_{j}}$) and the square root of the product of the OSVs numbers ($n_i$ and $n_j$),\cite{liang2021third}

 The LMO pairs are classified into close, weak, and remote pairs for separate training and predictions according to the magnitude of $s_{ij}$.
 For close pairs that normally constitute a small fraction in large molecules, the feature contains the pseudo-energy tensor (eq \ref{eij}) for expressing the vertical, exchange and charge-transfer electron correlations.
 For weak pairs that typically account for a majority of the total pairs, e.g., over 70\% for Nonactin molecule according to eq \ref{eq:pairscreen}, the vertical correlation feature alone is sufficient to recover the correlation information as demonstrated in our previous work.
-The remote pairs identified by a tight threshold for $ s_{ij}$ can be discarded to save computational efforts with negligible loss in accuracy. \cite{liang2021third}
+The remote pairs identified by a tight threshold for $ s_{ij}$ can be discarded to save computational efforts with negligible loss in accuracy. \cite{liang2021third} {Based on the pair classification, a large number of $J_{ij}=\left(ii\vert jj\right)$ and $K_{ij}=\left(ij\vert ij\right)$ integrals arising from unimportant remote pairs can be neglected.}